rohithegde/rohithegde.github.com/_posts/2018-03-25-a-developers-dilemma-products-vs-projects.md

 - Extended contracts can lead to longer time in a single project.
 Development can then turn to a regular maintenance causing learning to plateau.

 ## Final thoughts
+Each path has different learnings.
-Its good to experience working on both.
-Doing so leads to better understanding of our tastes & good practices in one can be applied to the other.
+Working on both products & projects will lead to better understanding of your tastes.
+Good practices in one can be applied to the other too.